Bafta Game Awards: God of War wins six but Vampire Survivors takes top prize

 This fresh take on it, married with its old-school visual style, has clearly gone down well.

-But Ragnarok won six awards, and it seemed inevitable that it would win the big one.
-The fact that Elden Ring, which won big at the Game Awards before Christmas, came away with two gold masks, but not the big one, was also a surprise.
+But Ragnarok won six awards, and it seemed inevitable that it would win best game.
+The fact that Elden Ring, which won big at the Game Awards before Christmas, came away with two gold masks, but not the main prize, was also a surprise.

 But Bafta does do this.
 I can remember when Zelda Breath of the Wild didn't win in 2018, and was beaten by What Remains of Edith Finch.